core-wg/yang-cbor/draft-ietf-core-sid.md

 * notifications and associated information

-* YANG modules, submodules and features
+* YANG modules and features

 It is possible that some protocols use only a subset of the assigned SIDs, for example, for protocols equivalent to NETCONF {{RFC6241}} like {{-comi}} the